HBurgiel/Turnip-Report/manuscript/Greeens.md

 # Minced Greens
 Freeze, then use as an ingredient in saag paneer or mostaciolli al forno.

-- Microwave for 3 minutes and puree/mince in food processor
+- Microwave for 5 minutes and puree/mince in food processor
-  - Large bunch kale with stems removed, or other greens
+  - Large bunch kale with stems removed; fewer minutes for other greens
 - Freeze

 # Saag Paneer